West Australian Supreme Court

 In association with | Peter Hunt Architects

-Jacksons design for the Supreme Court of Western Australia is underpinned by the State’s desired objective “to provide a structure which appropriately symbolises the importance of the rule of law to our democratic community, and which appropriately reflects the significance of the Supreme Court as the highest court in the State and the Judiciary as the third branch of government”.
+Throughout this process, we strived to honour the objectives of the state of Western Australia through structural symbolism of the importance of rule of law.
+The expectation was that the design appropriately reflected the Supreme Court as the highest court in the State and the Judiciary as the third branch of Government.

 The floor plate analysis identifies view corridors and vistas that are important to assist orientation and intuitive way-finding, provide access to natural light and allow views out.
-Wherever possible, the viewlines are maintained across the floorplate.
+Wherever possible, lines of sight are maintained across the floorplate.
 The new 14 level premises will deliver Courtrooms, Mediations Suites and flexible Multi- Purposes Rooms that can be adapted to suit a variety of Hearing and Mediation styles.
 Judicial and Registry Chambers, Conference Room, Library and Lounges are also provided.